agestaun/string-replacer/README.md

 >npx ts-node index.ts

 ### What does it do?
-It replaces any string to use lowercase and separate the strings by underscore.
+It replaces any string key to use lowercase, separate the strings by underscore and remove "COMMON" prefix.
 Here's an example:
->BEFORE: myStringMessage
+>BEFORE: COMMON_helloWorld: "Hello Wordl!"

->AFTER: my_string_message
+>AFTER: hello_word: "Hello Wordl!"

-⚠️ It will change everywhere, not only in the translation files.
-Make sure that there is no any error before applying the changes to production.
+⚠️ It will change the keys everywhere, not just in translation files but also wherever they are used in the project.
+Make sure there are no errors before applying the changes to production.

 #### Author
 Adrian Garcia